The Scott Shaw Guide to International Travel: PART I

 This brings me to jeans.
 No!

-Again, though you may wear them at home, you will not be let into many restaurants and higher end establishments if that is what you are wearing.
-No matter how much they cost.
+Again, though you may wear them at home, you will not be let into many restaurants and higher end establishments if that is what you are wearing on the international circuit.
+This is true, no matter how much they cost.
 And, we all know, some jeans can be very expensive.

 Why bother holding back your options, simply to embrace your style?
-There are a lot of very comfortable pants out there that are functional, while being fashionable, (if that is what you are after), while still being acceptable in all establishments.
+There are a lot of very comfortable pants out there that are very functional, while being fashionable, (if that is what you are after).
+This, while still being acceptable in all establishments.

 Shoes… Since I was a teenager and throughout my adult years, tennis shoes have been my mainstay.
 I wear them with suits, tuxes, everything… Why?
 It is simple.
 They are comfortable.